 - Participation in National Audits

 - Cancer waiting times

 - Threshold for number of procedures, resection rates

 - Length of stay / readmission rates

 - Recruitment into trials

 - 30 day mortality, 1 & 5 year survival

 - Registry data submissions esp.
 Staging

 - National Cancer Patient Experience Survey

-Summary
+Summary - 1

-- A whole new range of organisations that will have a role in commissioning or supporting commissioning. - NHS-CB and CCGs will both commission cancer services and will need to work together across patient pathways. - Service Specifications being developed to support this - Service profiles continue to be developed and refreshed to support commissioning
+- A range of new organisations that have a role in commissioning or in supporting commissioning. - NHS England and CCGs both will commission cancer services and will need to work together across patient pathways.